|Polaron.de Apps Overview|

 You must understand that a battery-operated mobile device like an iPhone or iPad cannot deliver the performance of a multi-core multi-gigahertz multi-gigabyte computer which consumes 100 Watts or maybe much more and cannot work without powerful ventilators.
 Until recently, playing dozens or hundreds of high-quality organ voices simultaneously needed a high-end PC or a specialized organ expander equipped with digital signal processors.

 Nevertheless you can achieve a surprisingly high polyphony.
-The following table lists (very rough) polyphony values of the PiteaMini app on various iPad models when using 23 milliseconds buffer duration and having no other apps running:
+The following table lists (very rough) polyphony values of the PiteaMini app (with iPad Air 3: Pitea app) on various iPad models when using 23 milliseconds buffer duration and having no other apps running:

 |44100 Hz||22050 Hz|

 |iPad 2/3||150 voices||300 voices|

 |iPad Air 1||1000 voices||1500 voices|

 |iPad Air 3||3000 voices||5000 voices|

 The number of voices that are needed depends not only on the music that you play and on the quality of the sample files (long sample loops lead to bad I/O performance because the file cache gets inefficient) but also on the organ / the acoustics of the church: The more reverb, the more voices you will need, because even when a key is released, the voice must continue to play until the reverb has faded out.
 When using artificial reverb you need far less voices.
 But only the iOS reverb is cheap; the convolution reverb that comes with Napo 3.3 is itself a performance hogger.
 At 44100 Hz you can use impulse response lengths of only up to 1.5 seconds with iPad 2/3, about 4 seconds with iPad 4 and about 10 seconds with iPad Air 1.Preannouncement: In Napo 5.0, the convolution reverb will get a significant performance improvement.